DO I REALLY NEED A CROWN?

 At Smile Always Dental, if you get a crown at our practice, we guarantee that crown for 5 years as long as you follow our recommendations.
 Click here to learn about our Smile for Life Loyalty program.

-You can make an emergency appointment at your earliest convenience to see Dr. Singh.
+You can make an emergency appointment at your earliest convenience to see Dr. Jyothi.
 If possible, save the crown which came off intact, wash it off with water, store it in a Ziplock bag, and bring it with you to your appointment.
-If the remaining tooth has no cavity underneath and the crown still fits onto the margins of the tooth, Dr. Singh will be able to cement it back on to the tooth.
-If the crown broke in a way where the tooth is no longer sealed off or if the tooth has a cavity under it, the tooth will need a new crown, which Dr. Singh will explain in detail to you with the use of pictures and x-rays.
+If the remaining tooth has no cavity underneath and the crown still fits onto the margins of the tooth, Dr. Jyothi will be able to cement it back on to the tooth.
+If the crown broke in a way where the tooth is no longer sealed off or if the tooth has a cavity under it, the tooth will need a new crown, which Dr. Jyothi will explain in detail to you with the use of pictures and x-rays.
 More rarely, a crown breaks with some of the tooth or the cavity progresses too deep to save the tooth.
-If that is the case, Dr. Singh will partner with you to explain your options to find a solution which is right for you.
+If that is the case, Dr. Jyothi will partner with you to explain your options to find a solution which is right for you.

 When we prepare your tooth for a crown, we give you a numbing solution which helps the procedure feel as pain-free as possible.
 You will be awake the entire time, and it generally feels no different than a filling.
 A part of your mouth will be numb and all you will feel is us some occasional pulling on your lip or cheek and lots of water to protect your nerves.
 Many patients choose to bring in music to listen to during this procedure, but we also have TV’s mounted, so you can distract yourself by watching your favorite show.